Eigenstate/dabble/README.md

 lifting, most of which is dealing with quirks of psfgen and handling translation from pdb atom names/types to CHARMM ones.

-By default, the charmm36 atom names, types, and topologies aare used.
+By default, the charmm36 atom names, types, and topologies are used.
+Provide additional str, rtf/top, or par files with the appropriate flag.
+Flags may be given multiple times.
-You will be prompted for additional or alternative rtf files where you can define ligands or use a different version of the force field.

-Dabble will attempt to match up atom names from the structure to the topologies, but will occasionally fail.
-If this happens, you will be presented with a list of unmatched atoms for each problem residue and a list of atoms in your file for that residue that could not be matched.
-Usually it is easy to identify the correspondence: 1H -> H1, etc. However if it is not obvious, please check the charmm rtf file and your structure to be sure that the atoms are being done right.

-To get a pdb and psf file,

-    -o <output.psf>
+    -o <output.psf> -top ligand1.rtf -top ligand2.rtf -par ligands.prm -str caps.str

-And you will get two files, output.psf and output.pdb.
+You will get two files, output.psf and output.pdb.

+Dabble will attempt to match up atom names from the structure to known topologies.
+The matching functionality will detect and apply patches!
+However, it can occasionally fail.
+Check all patches applied are correct and verify your structure before simiulating.

+#### AMBER-ready with AMBER parameters ###

+*Alpha!* Bug reports are very much appreciated!

+If you want to simulate in AMBER using AMBER parameters, use the `-ff amber` option and request a prmtop formatted output.
+Residue topologies will be matched against the AMBER definitions and atom names assigned automatically.
+Leap will be invoked to do the final system building.

+By default, ff14SB and lipid14 will be used to describe the system.
+Provide additional leaprc files with the `-str` option, additional frcmod files with the `-par` option, and additional off or lib topology files with the `top` option.
+For example:

+    -o <output.prmtop> -ff amber -par ligand.frcmod -top ligand.off -str leaprc.lipid11

 #### AMBER-ready with CHARMM parameters ####

-No, you can't use AMBER parameters yet, sorry.
-But if you want to simulate in AMBER with CHARMM parameters, dabble can help you out.
-It will obtain a psf file using the same method described above, and then will use the chamber function of the ParmEd API (by Jason Swails) to produce AMBER input files.
+If you want to simulate in AMBER with CHARMM parameters, dabble can help you out.
+It will obtain a psf file using the same method described for CHARMM format files, and then will use the chamber function of the ParmEd API (by Jason Swails) to produce AMBER input files.

 Please be patient.
 The call to chamber often takes some time.

 To get AMBER input files:

-    -o <output.prmtop>
+    -o <output.prmtop> -ff charmm

 And you will get two files, output.prmtop and output.inpcrd, ready to run in AMBER.
 _Please note that these files will not view correctly in VMD._ There will be a complaint